 Over to you!

 Do you have an affiliate linking tip to share with other readers of this blog?
 If so, please add it to the comments section below.
 Any questions?
-Please ask me on Facebook (publicly, on the wall).
+Please ask me in my Facebook group.
 I take time to answer and help where I can.